 Sam Fatu was born in San Francisco, California, in 1966.
 He is one of two twin sons that his mother, Elevera Anoa’i, gave birth to.

-In his younger years, like so many teens, he chose the path of hanging around the wrong crowds.
+Like so many teens, he chose the path of hanging around the wrong crowds in his younger years.
 He soon found himself getting into trouble and having scrapes with the law.
 His mother, deciding it would be best if he had more discipline in his life, sent him to Pensacola, Florida, into the hands of her brothers, Afa and Sika.

 I asked him what it was like being trained by the Wild Samoans.